brainrake/nix-org/README.md

 Nix language to build a reproducible, immutable, fully specified OS.
 It manages system configuration, services, users, and much more, and given a configuration, always results in the same system, no matter where you start from.
-Not because it finds the difference and patches it, but because conceptually, it always starts from scratch, with no assumptions and no influence of the past.
+Not because it finds the differences and patches them, but because conceptually, it always starts from scratch, with no assumptions and no influence of the past.

 NixOps in turn is a tool for deploying NixOS configurations on cloud servers.